Machine learning based energy-free structure predictions of molecules (closed and open-shell), transition states, and solids: Introduction

-Here we propose a machine learning method, Graph To Structure (G2S), which uses kernel ridge regression (KRR) to predict all elements in the pairwise distance matrix of a single atomic configuration of a molecule or solid, and using only bond-network and stoichometry based information (see Fig.~1(a)) By exploiting correlations among data-sets of conformer free structural minima (constitutional and compositional isomers), G2S learns the direct mapping from chemical graph to the structural minima in the training data set, thereby bypassing the expensive process of energy based conformational search and relaxation.
+To address the 3D structure with modern supervised learning, we introduce the Graph To Structure (G2S) model.
+While any other regressor, such as deep neural networks and alike might work just as well, we rely on kernel ridge regression (KRR) for G2S in order to predict all elements in the pairwise distance matrix of a single atomic configuration of an out-of-sample molecule or solid.
+From the pairwise distance matrix, atomic coordinates can easily be recreated.
+As query input, G2S requires only bond-network and stoichometry based information (see Fig.~1(a)).
+By exploiting correlations among data-sets of conformer free structural minima (restriction to constitutional and compositional isomers only is necessary to avoid ambiguity), G2S learns the direct mapping from chemical graph to that structural minimum that had been recorded in the training data set, thereby bypassing the computationally demanding process of energy based conformational search and relaxation.

 We have evaluated G2S on QM structures of thousands of constitutional isomers, singlet state carbenes, E2/\sn transition states (TS) and elpasolite crystals.
-We find that G2S generated structures not only have a lower RMSD than structures from ETKDG\cite{yoshikawa_fast_2019} and Gen3D\cite{riniker_better_2015} (for those closed shell molecules for which the latter are applicable), but also exhibit high geometric similarity to the reference quantum chemical structure.
-Further numerical evidence suggest the applicability of G2S to resolve uncharacterized molecules, to generate input for QM based relaxations, and for QML based property predictions.
-Analysis of G2S results indicates that interatomic distances between covalently bound atoms are easier to learn than between non-bonded atoms.
+After training on sufficent examples, we find that G2S generated structures for out-of-sample graphs not only have a lower RMSD than structures from ETKDG\cite{yoshikawa_fast_2019} and Gen3D\cite{riniker_better_2015} (for those closed shell molecules for which the latter are applicable), but also exhibit high geometric similarity to the reference quantum chemical structure.
+Further numerical evidence suggests the applicability of G2S to the prediction problem of transition state geometries, carbene structures, and crystalline solids.
+We also use G2S to generate coordinates for previously uncharacterized molecules in the QM9 data-set~\cite{ramakrishnan_quantum_2014} that can be used as input for subsequent QM based relaxations, or for QML based property predictions.
+Not surprisingly, analysis of G2S results indicates that interatomic distances between atoms that share strong covalent bonds are easier to learn than between distant atoms which affect each other only through intramolecular non-covalent interactions.